adamlounds/innocuous/README.md

 into a map of word vs count and "letter" (unicode combining characters etc notwithstanding) vs count, which it can then pass to other channels which are the only ones allowed to update the global maps.

+Next steps:
+  * ask someone for help with channels
+  * implement the multi-channel updater
+  * first pass at generating the top-n list.
+Sort over all words/letters would normally be simplest, but sorting in go is... funky, and it seems a bit wasteful
+  * look at optimising - don't need to sort, just look at the current top-n list and update it.